Kalvium-Program/Student-Contribution/Sequential Logic and Flip flops/README.md

 ![](flip.png)

-Additionally, the **DFF** includes a clock input that receives its signal from the **master clock**.
+Additionally, the **DFF** includes a clock input that receives its signal from the **master clock** (is something where every gate will get clock input).
 When you combine the data input and the clock input, it allows the **DFF** to carry out a straightforward time-based action, where the output at the current time, out(t), equals the input value at the previous time, in(t-1).

 Here, "**in**" and "**out**" represent the values going into and coming out of the gate. "**t**" stands for the **current time unit**, and we'll use the terms "**time unit**" and "**cycle**" interchangeably from now on.
 Don't concern yourself with the technical details of how this behavior is achieved.
 For now, just notice that at the conclusion of each **time unit**, the DFF provides the output that corresponds to the **input value** from the **previous time unit**.